mongodb-labs/migration-verifier/README.md

 ## `tailOplog`

 The verifier will read the oplog continually instead of reading a change stream.
-This is generally faster, but in sharded clusters it requires verifying shard-to-shard.
-(This also requires that the data migrate shard-to-shard.)
+This is generally faster, but it only works when connecting to a replica set (i.e., not a mongos).

 # Known Issues